A day in Stockholm

 Order here*

-If you want to discover Stockholm beyond the usual sights, then this travel guide will help you discover city adventures in Sweden's capital.
-What do you think of a walk over a castle roof, for example?
-Or do you prefer to watch moose?
-More than half of the Stockholm tips are free or very cheap.
+If you want to explore Stockholm beyond the usual sights, then this travel guide will also help you discover city adventures in Sweden's capital.
+For example, what do you think of walking across a castle roof?
+Or would you rather watch moose?
+More than half of the Stockholm tips are free or very inexpensive.

 Order here*